 You can now add redirect rules from right within your MyKinsta dashboard!
 Redirect rules allow you to seamlessly direct traffic from one location to another.
 It is particularly useful for preventing 404 errors, ensuring proper SEO when you make changes, and routing visitors to the correct locations on your site.

 Using free WordPress plugins to implement redirects can sometimes cause performance issues as most of them utilize the wp_redirect function, which requires additional code execution and resources.
 Adding them in MyKinsta means the rules are implemented at the server level, which is a much more optimal way.
 Just follow the steps below on how to add them.

 To add a redirect, click on your site in MyKinsta and go to “Redirects.”
 Then click on “Add Redirect Rule.”

 You can then choose the type of redirect rule you want.
 Check out this article on redirection to learn more about which type of rule you should use.
-Regular expressions can also be used.
+Our tool does use and support regex expressions.

 - 301 redirect: Used for URLs and or content that is “moved permanently.”
 Typically this is the one you will want to use for SEO purposes.